Microsoft Fundamentals

 Microsoft fundamentals help investors to digest information that contributes to Microsoft's financial success or failures.
 It also enables traders to predict the movement of Microsoft Stock.
 The fundamental analysis module provides a way to measure Microsoft's intrinsic value by examining its available economic and financial indicators, including the cash flow records, the balance sheet account changes, the income statement patterns, and various microeconomic indicators and financial ratios related to Microsoft stock.

-Microsoft Direct Expenses is comparatively stable at the moment as compared to the past year.
-Microsoft reported Direct Expenses of 65.86 Billion in 2022.
-Interest Expense is likely to gain to about 2.1 B in 2023, whereas Consolidated Income is likely to drop slightly above 59.6 B in 2023.
+At this time, Microsoft's Cost Of Revenue is comparatively stable compared to the past year.
+Total Operating Expenses is likely to gain to about 69.7 B in 2024, whereas Non Recurring is likely to drop slightly above 261.6 M in 2024.

 This module does not cover all equities due to inconsistencies in global equity categorizations.
 Continue to Equity Screeners to view more equity screening tools.